-- For mandatory preshipment SO2/CO2 fumigation followed by preshipment cold treatment. - DAFF inspection will be undertaken after successful completion of the fumigation and cold treatment, either as OPI in USA or as on arrival inspection. - For mandatory preshipment SO2/CO2 fumigation followed by intransit cold treatment. - If DAFF inspection is undertaken as OPI in USA, this will occur post SO2/CO2 fumigation but prior to fruit proceeding to cold treatment in transit.
-In this instance the in transit cold treatment will be verified on arrival in Australia, prior to the containers of fruit being cleared. - If DAFF inspection is undertaken on arrival in Australia, then this will occur after assessment of in transit cold treatment and verification of documents certifying that SO2/CO2 fumigation has occurred prior to shipping as part of the combination of measures for Drosophila suzukii.
+- For mandatory preshipment SO2/CO2 fumigation followed by preshipment cold treatment. - DAFF inspection will be undertaken after successful completion of the fumigation and cold treatment, either as OPI in US or as an on arrival inspection. - For mandatory preshipment SO2/CO2 fumigation followed by intransit cold treatment. - \circ If DAFF inspection is undertaken as OPI in US, this will occur post SO2/CO2 fumigation but prior to fruit proceeding to cold treatment in transit.
+In this instance the in transit cold treatment will be verified on arrival in Australia, prior to the containers of fruit being cleared. - If DAFF inspection is undertaken on arrival in Australia, then this will occur after assessment of intransit cold treatment and verification of documents certifying that SO2/CO2 fumigation has occurred prior to shipping as part of the combination of measures for Drosophila suzukii.